 And dry them properly, too.

 Lay your baby on their back on your chosen changing surface.
 Undress their bottom half or undo the poppers on their babygro.
 Leave their top half covered to keep them warm.

 Unfasten the sticky tabs and fold them over so they don’t stick to your baby’s skin.

 ‘Your baby may pee soon after you open up their nether regions to the fresh air, so best for the old nappy to absorb that,’ says Louisa.
 ‘If you have a little boy, you may want to point his penis down towards the nappy to save an unwelcome shower.’

-If your baby’s done a poo, use the nappy to clean as much off his skin as possible.
+If your baby’s done a poo, use the front of the nappy to clean as much off his skin as possible.
 Throw the dirty nappy into your nappy bin or just put it to one side for a minute.

 Use the cotton wool and warm water or baby wipes to clean the rest of your baby’s bottom – regardless of whether your baby’s done a poo or wee.
 If you’ve got a baby girl, clean her from front to back so she doesn’t get any germs in her vagina and if your baby’s a boy, make sure you clean around his testicles and penis.

 Make sure you get into all the creases of your baby's thighs and bottom, even if they've only done a wee.

 Step 6: Dry your baby